 If you live in the Nanaimo, BC area or nearby on Vancouver Island, you will want to consider our live private sessions and small group sessions (maximum of 2 handlers and 2 dogs indoors or 4 dogs and 4 handlers outdoors).

 Learn how to train your own assistance dog through a combination of live one-hour coaching sessions, one-hour Skype or FaceTime sessions and online classes.
 The online classes provide the structure for you and your dog to work through.
 The in-person sessions ensure you are applying the training technique correctly and to problem solve issues as they arise.
 To train your own pup or dog to BC Certification standards may take from one year to 3, depending on many things.
 How much it costs also depends.
 Check our General FAQ for more details.

 FREE BC Service Dog Information Webinar for Owner Trainers

 Learn the process of training your dog for provincial certification.
 Find out the laws for service and assistance dogs, therapy dogs and emotional support dogs.
-Watch a demo dog perform tasks to mitigate a disability.
-Find out how much it costs and what is involved.
+Watch two demo dogs perform tasks to mitigate a disability.
 Get your questions answered!
 Hearing alert dogs, mobility dogs, diabetes alert dogs, PTSD dogs, anxiety dogs, Autism dogs etc.

-Ideal for teens, adults, and seniors with disabilities, and health care providers and medical staff.
+Ideal for anyone with disabilities and health care providers and medical staff.